sakurairihito/sakurairihito.github.io/menu4.md

 # Current interest

-My research applies quantum information technology to fields like physics, finance, and fluid dynamics, using tensor networks for efficient data compression.
+My research applies quantum information technologies to fields like quantum physics, finance, especially using tensor networks for efficient data compression.
-By splitting algorithms into learning and evaluation phases, I achieve faster, accurate results in tasks such as option pricing and stress testing.
+By splitting algorithms into learning (offline) and evaluation phases (online), I achieve faster and accurate results in tasks such as option pricing in mathematical finance.